 High School Placement

-Starting Early for Success
+Set Up for Success

-Beginning in seventh grade, our high school placement director works with students to start researching various options to identify their best-fit high schools.
-By beginning to consider high schools in seventh grade, students and families can consider local, regional and national options before the busy schedule of eighth grade dictates a managed process.
-Through online research, open house visits and general assemblies, we help guide families through all application stages and give them time-critical information about targets, deadlines, etc.
+Beginning in 7th grade, our High School Placement Director works with students to research options to identify their best-fit high schools.
+Students and families can consider local, regional and national options before the busy schedule of eighth grade dictates a managed process.
+Through online research, open house visits and general assemblies, we guide families through all application stages and give them time-critical information about targets, deadlines, etc.

 Helpful Resources at Every Step

 Students practice with mock interviews to ease the potential stress of the admission interview.
 Additionally, one-on-one meetings with our High School Placement Director answer specific questions parents and students may have.

 Families learn about prospective schools during High School Preview Night, where admission representatives from local, regional, national, day and boarding schools visit Trinity to showcase their programs.
 We encourage students to go a step further and spend a day at prospective schools to learn about curriculum, meet current students and faculty, and hear about extracurricular activities.
 Some students travel to nationally recognized boarding schools as another option to consider.

 In preparation for the Independent School Entrance Examination (ISEE), a standardized test required for admission to independent schools, we offer an eight-week test prep course to help students become comfortable with the testing process and to learn time-management strategies.
 This personalized approach provides extensive support that leads to successful high school placement and prepares families for making college choices further down the road.